-33 I learned about this program in the course of fieldwork for the artefactual field experiment; the program had started before my activities with Akhuwat and I was invited by the CEO of NRSP to conduct a survey to evaluate the implementation of these microequity contracts in the field.
+32 I learned about this program in the course of fieldwork for the artefactual field experiment; the program had started before my activities with Akhuwat and I was invited by the CEO of NRSP to conduct a survey to evaluate the implementation of these microequity contracts in the field.

-34 In Attock, Chakwal, ICT, Jhelum, and Mandi Bahauddin.
+33 The implementation areas were Attock, Chakwal, ICT, Jhelum, and Mandi Bahauddin.

-35 All surveys were then conducted by enumerators at the microenterprise's location of business.
+34 All surveys were then conducted by enumerators at the microenterprise's location of business.